Tencent/CodeAnalysis/README.md

 English | [简体中文](README_ZH.md)

 ## What is TCA
-Tencent Cloud Code Analysis (TCA for short, code-named CodeDog inside the company early) is a code comprehensive analysis platform, which includes three components: server, web and client.
-It supports the integration of common code analysis tools in the industry.
-Its main function is to ensure the code quality under agile iterations of multiple engineering projects, and Support the team to inherit the code culture.
+Tencent Cloud Code Analysis (TCA for short, code-named CodeDog inside the company early) is a comprehensive platform for code analysis and issue tracking.
+TCA consist of three components, server, web and client.
+It also supports the integration of other code analysis tools.

-Code analysis is a technique which is able to analyze the program code through lexical analysis, grammatical analysis, control flow, data flow analysis and other technologies to verify whether the code meets standardization, safety, reliability, maintainability, partial performance, etc., and conduct a comprehensive analysis of the code for indicators and metrics.
+Code analysis is a technology, using lexical analysis, syntax analysis, control-flow analysis, data-flow analysis to make a comprehensive analysis of the code, so as to verify whether the code meets the requirements of normative, security, reliability, maintainability and other indicators.

-Using TCA system can help the team monitor project code quality problems, find repetitive and difficult-to-maintain code and give warnings, and at the same time open API, support the docking with upstream and downstream systems, and integrate code analysis capabilities.
+Using TCA can help team find normative, structural, security vulnerabilities and other issues in the code, continuously monitor the quality of the project code and issue alerts.
+At the same time, TCA opens up APIs to support connection with upstream and downstream systems, so as to integrate code analysis capabilities, ensure code quality, and be more conducive to inheriting an excellent team code culture.

 ![组件图](media/Components.png)